kaito1410/AutoDD_Rev2/README.md

 To set up the dependencies on Windows 10

 	1. Install python 3.8 and make sure you add python to the path variable during installation
-	2. Run setup_auto_dd.bat, it should open a terminal and install the dependencies
+	2. Run install_requirements.bat, it should open a terminal and install the dependencies
 	3. If all dependencies are installed successfully, run run_auto_dd.bat
 	4. After 1-2 minutes, you should find a table_records.txt file in the AutoDD folder
 	5. To generate a new table, simply run run_auto_dd.bat again, it will append a new table to the table_records.txt file